chenyangh/SemEval2019Task3/README.md

 ```
 ### What is ANA?

-[Automated Nanny Agent (ANA)](https://www.amii.ca/ana-automated-nanny-agent/) is a project founded by [Alberta Machine Intelligence Institute (AMII)](https://www.amii.ca/).
+[Automated Nursing Agent (ANA)](https://www.amii.ca/ana-automated-nanny-agent/) is a project founded by [Alberta Machine Intelligence Institute (AMII)](https://www.amii.ca/).
 For more details, please visit the webpages.

 ### An graphical overview of the proposed *HRLCE* Model: